zmilad97/reservation-system/README.md

 java -jar target/*.jar
 ```

-You can then access online-exam here: http://localhost:6060/
+You can then access reservation-system here: http://localhost:6060/